Bonus material: Download Marketing Positioning Checklist.

 Marketing positioning is about a place your brand or product occupies y in a specific market category.
-It’s a key part of your go-to-market strategy, and needs to be implemented through marketing messages, campaigns and customer experience in line with that positioning.
+It’s a key part of your go-to-market strategy and needs to be implemented through marketing messages, campaigns, and the customer experience in line with that positioning.

 Instapage’s positioning is a “‘landing page tool with unique post-click optimization and experimentation features for Google and Facebook advertisers”.
 Their value proposition is “Customers like you get up to 400% more from their digital ad spend with Instapage”.

 Note how Instapage’s positioning is both vertical (they focus on Google and Facebook advertisers) and horizontal (unique ad optimization features).

 lemlist’s positioning is a cold emailing tool (product category) with unique personalization features.
 Their value proposition is “Send cold emails that get replies”.